jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-36.md

 8} But ye, O mountains of Israel, you shall shoot forth your branches, and yield your fruit to my people of Israel; for they are at hand to come.
 9} For, behold, I [am] for you, and I will turn unto you, and you shall be tilled and
-sown: 10} And I will multiply men upon you, all the house of Israel, [even] all of it: and the cities shall be inhabited, and the wastes shall be builded: 11} And I will multiply upon you man and beast; and they shall increase and bring fruit: and I will settle you after your old
+sown: 10} And I will multiply men upon you, all the Israelites, [even] all of it: and the cities shall be inhabited, and the wastes shall be builded: 11} And I will multiply upon you man and beast; and they shall increase and bring fruit: and I will settle you after your old